TIMELINE-From arrest to flight - key dates in the Ghosn affair

 Jan.
 8, 2019:

-Ghosn declared his innocence in his first public appearance since his arrest in November 2018, telling a Tokyo court that he had been wrongly accused of financial misconduct.
+Ghosn declared his innocence in his first public appearance since his arrest, telling a Tokyo court he had been wrongly accused of financial misconduct.

 Ghosn was brought into the courtroom in handcuffs and a rope around his waist, wearing a navy suit and white shirt without a tie, and looking thinner than before his arrest, with his dark hair showing grey roots.